Efficient Quantum Circuit Design with a Standard Cell Approach, with an Application to Neutral Atom Quantum Computers: Introduction

 \subsection{Motivation}

-This work is motivated by the need to quickly compile quantum circuits as resource efficient as possible.
+This work is motivated by the need to compile efficient circuits as quickly as possible.
 Compilation speed is advantageous when estimating the resources necessary to run a circuit.
-It is also useful to evaluate how a qubit layout influences the compiled circuit.
-For example, some circuits may be suitable for 3D qubit layouts, while others only for 2D layouts.
-Such systematic design explorations have not yet been performed in the quantum circuit design literature.
+In general, compilation is a complex and time intensive task.
+Most of the quantum circuit compilers are inserting SWAP or similar gates (e.g.~\cite{li2019tackling, zhang2021time}) into the original circuit in order to adapt it to the underlying architecture.
+The resulting circuit can be up to one order of magnitude deeper than the original~\cite{zulehner2018efficient}, thus drastically limiting their utility.

-Quantum circuits are often formed from repeating patterns of sub-circuits.
-This is the case for Toffoli+H circuits which consist entirely of the three-qubit Toffoli gate and the single-qubit Hadamard gate.
-The Toffoli gate is implemented by a Clifford+T sub-circuit.
-The Toffoli gate can be mapped to a cubic structure and there is a connection between the gate and colour codes \cite{lidar2013quantum}.
-Larger codes can be obtained by tiling unit cells representing smaller codes \cite{lidar2013quantum}.
-Analogous to those works, herein we tile Toffoli gates (cf. Fig.~\ref{fig:cube}).
-The goal is to cover as much as possible a device's qubit lattice.
+Critically, the fact that quantum circuits are often formed by repeating patterns of sub-circuits inspires an opportunity to use this information for speeding up the compilation and the routing of the qubits.
+For example, this is the case for many arithmetic circuits which were imported from classical computing (e.g. adders, multipliers).
+Such circuits consist entirely of the three-qubit Toffoli gate and the single-qubit Hadamard gate.
+The Toffoli gate can be mapped to a cubic structure and there is a connection between the gate and colour codes~\cite{lidar2013quantum}.
+Moreover, larger codes can be obtained by tiling unit cells representing smaller codes~\cite{lidar2013quantum}.
+This work therefore proposes the utilization of this tiling technique within the framework of classical standard cell design for the efficient design of large-scale quantum circuits.

-After compiling a Toffoli+H circuit to Clifford+T, its depth can be improved by parallelising T gates \cite{amy2019t,jones2013low, selinger2013quantum} (sometimes using ancillae).
-For most practical quantum circuits, even by adding ancillae, there does not seem to exist an obvious systematic way to increase gate parallelism.
-Circuit depth and gate parallelism are not fixed costs, but functions of the device capabilities.

-Compilation is a complex and time intensive task and most of the solutions are based on inserting SWAP or similar gates (e.g. \cite{li2019tackling, zhang2021time}).
-The resulting circuit can be up to one order of magnitude deeper than the original.
-This problem appears also for error-corrected circuits, such as when using lattice surgery surface code patches \cite{litinski2019game}.

-To reach near-optimal circuit design solutions within a reasonable time, we adapt the well-established standard cell approach from very-large-scale integration (VLSI) of conventional complementary metal-oxide-semiconductor (CMOS) transistors \cite{kahng2011vlsi}.
-In the conventional VLSI standard cell approach, a library of optimized circuit blocks are interconnected as tiles within a large computing system.
-This is in contrast to full-custom design, in which each transistor is individually designed in a fully custom manner; while full-custom design permits full optimization to meet design specifications, it is intractable when billions or trillions of transistors are considered.
-The standard cell approach sacrifices optimality in order to drastically reduce the design time and complexity of design algorithms/heuristics, making it possible to design VLSI circuits with near-optimal performance and efficiency.